What exactly is Pain Management?

 Modern medicine knows how to repair most injuries and how to diagnose diseases.
 Certain encounters with pain can be anticipated and avoided.
 However, there are no guarantees of immediate relief from pain once it is present.
 Therefore, pharmacological and other therapies have developed over time to address these aspects of disease and injury.
 Pain management can be simple or complex, depending on the cause of the pain.

-Go to: Prolotherapy Miami – a new generation of non-surgical pain management in Miami
+Go to: Prolotherapy Miami – a new generation of non-surgical pain management

 What is pain?